dravesb/DravesDocs/README.md

 # DS_Practice
-Keeping up SQL, Python skills.
+Keeping up and practicing some data sciene-y skills.